Gambling in Japan: Pachinko

 Pachinko is a pinball-like slot machine game.
 It is officially not considered gambling because Japanese laws regard pachinko as an exception to the criminal code on gambling for historical, monetary, and cultural reasons.
 Pachinko parlors can be found all over Japan, and they are operated by private companies.
 As of 2011, there are about 12,480 pachinko parlors in Japan.
 In 2018, Japan spent $200 billion on pachinko each year.
 Also, "nearly half of all leisure time in Japan" was spent in pachinko parlors.

 In pachinko, when a player's ball makes it into a special hole to activate the slot machine and a jackpot is made, they are rewarded with more balls.
 Players can then exchange the balls for prizes of different value at a booth in the parlor.
 Money cannot be awarded at pachinko parlors as this would be in violation of the criminal code.
 However, players almost always exchange pachinko balls for special tokens, usually slips of gold encased in plastic, and then "sell" them at a neighboring shop for cash.
-Usually such shops are also owned by the parlor operators, but as long as the winners do not receive cash in the parlor, the law is not broken.
+This neighbouring shop is often owned by the parlor, but as long as the winners do not receive cash in the parlor premises itself, the law is not broken.

 On April 4, 2011, Shintaro Ishihara, the Governor of Tokyo at the time, spoke against the pachinko parlors, arguing that the popular game together with vending machines were wasting electricity, at "nearly 10 million kilowatts of energy[sic]".
 He said that following the consequences the earthquake of March 11, 2011, the government asked people to reduce energy consumption, but asking was not enough and the government order was not enacted.
-In 2016, the Parliament voted to approve the said law that will eventually alter the gambling industry in Japan.
+In 2016, the Parliament voted to approve the said law that will eventually "alter the gambling industry in Japan".